tmcaul/ebspy/README.md

 This is a simple package for handling EBSPs in python.

 Currently contains:
 - bImportEBSPs, load an EBSD dataset from a Bruker Esprit exported HDF5 file.
+Reconstructs data from beam scan positions so annoying Esprit non-serial saving fixed.
 - EBSP class, a stack of EBSD data with a few useful methods.
 Can feed a column vector with metadata or a rectangular array to construct dataset.
 Add-able, edit-able, set-able using magic methods.
 - EBSP.bgcorr() class method, adapted from AstroEBSD https://github.com/benjaminbritton/AstroEBSD MATLAB BGCor function.
 - Varimax and generalised orthogonal rotation implementations